Yovanna Ventura Flaunts Fit Body In Stylish Bikini, Shares Personal Phone Number With Instagram Fans

 Hope you all are having a beautiful day, like many people I am doing my best to stay positive every day, stay home and be grateful.
 So I’ve decided that connecting with others is something that brings me joy and light and I want to open up with you all and hear about you.
 Here is my phone number: +1 (305) 563-2989 text me and I will get back to you ????????????
 I am so grateful to be able to chat with you awesome people following my journey and I’m excited to hear what you’ve all be up 2.
 Let’s text!!
 3055632989

-Within 45 minutes of being posted, the video has been viewed more than 86,500 times, garnering upwards of 21,100 likes and over 450 comments.
-Users of the social media platform took to the comments section to praise what she is doing and to rave about her cuteness.
-More incredulous followers, however, asked whether this was in fact her personal number.
+Within 45 minutes of being posted, the video has been viewed more than 86,500 times, garnering upward of 21,100 likes and over 450 comments.
+Users of the social media platform took to the comments section to praise her for what she is doing and to rave about her cuteness.
+More incredulous followers, however, asked whether she did, in fact, provide her personal number.

 “[T]he kindest soul ever [sparkly pink heart emoji] also u have the cutest voice,” one user wrote, trailing the comment with a couple of pleading face emoji.

-“You sound so damn cute,” replied another one, including a string of heart-eyed face emoji at the end of the comment.
+“You sound so damn cute,” replied another one, including a string of heart-eyes emoji at the end of the comment.

 “Hope people use this number properly and not waste her time,” a third one chimed in.